jonpalmisc/paktool/README.md

 PakTool is a utility for working with the PAK archive format used by the games in the [Trials](https://en.wikipedia.org/wiki/Trials_(series)) franchise.
-This tool has been developed and tested against Trails Fusion, but should work for Trials Evolution as well.
+This tool has been developed and tested against Trials Fusion, but should work for Trials Evolution as well.

 ## Building